 Pathology Residency Overview

-During the four years of training there are also approximately five months of elective time wherein the resident is free to either spend more time in an area of particular interest or even pursue rotations at other institutions.
-The required rotations outside of the military institutions include a month at the San Antonio (Bexar County) Medical Examiner's Office for experience in Forensic Pathology, a month at MD Anderson Cancer Center for experience in intraoperative consultations (frozen sections), and a month at Texas Children’s Hospital for experience in pediatric pathology.
-Rotations at our facilities by interested medical students is welcomed and encouraged for any prospective applicant or for medical students interested in other specialties such as surgery or obstetrics/gynecology.
+During the four years of training there are also approximately five months of elective time wherein the resident is free to either spend more time in an area of particular interest or even pursue rotations at other local institutions.
+The required rotations outside of the military institution include four weeks at the San Antonio (Bexar County) Medical Examiner's Office for experience in Forensic Pathology, four weeks at MD Anderson Cancer Center for experience in intraoperative consultations (frozen sections), four weeks at UTHSCSA in neuropathology and four weeks at Texas Children’s Hospital for experience in pediatric pathology.
+Rotations at our facility by interested medical students is welcomed and encouraged for any prospective applicant or for medical students interested in other specialties such as surgery or obstetrics/gynecology.

 The second year of anatomic pathology training is similar to that of the first year except that additional responsibilities and knowledge are expected of the resident.
 Residents are expected to possess additional expertise in the realm of gross anatomic morphology and diagnoses.
 On surgical pathology the resident will examine cases prior to sign out with the staff.
 The second year resident should be able to accurately diagnose common entities and be able to suggest a differential diagnosis and plan of work up in more difficult cases.
-Gynecologic and non-gynecologic cytology rotations are scheduled this year.
+Non-gynecologic cytology rotations and dermatopathology rotations are usually scheduled this year.

 During this period the resident normally finishes required rotations in the laboratory sections.
 Problem solving in the laboratory is an important resident experience of the third year.
 Involvement in a performance improvement project is expected.
 Residents will also participate in evaluating new methods, techniques, and instruments.
 Opportunities for original investigation are encouraged.